gmlewis/go-gerber/examples/bifilar-coil/README.md

 The beauty of this design is that it is parametric.

+## How it is wound

+Both coils are concentric and wind in the same direction.
+Therefore the magnetic field from each coil section combines uniformly with the other coil resulting in a stronger, cohesive field.

 ## Parametric design

 In this design, coils can be created with varying trace widths, gaps